How Not to Get Press Here

 3. To submit a concert for upcoming concert calendar listings, please include the stage time (the time the music starts, not the time the doors open), date, venue and address, cover charge if applicable, appropriate links and brief description of the artist or event.
 If tickets are available in advance of showdate, please include the address of the box office, and if you know the hours it’s open, please include that information too.

-Please don’t submit listings for the calendar which A) feature lipsynching or prerecorded music rather than a live performance, B) cost more than about $35 (if you’re charging that much and you’re scrounging for a listing here, you’re in trouble), C) ticketed events where tickets are not available for cash or D) ticketed events where credit card customers are given preferential discounts over customers paying cash.
+Please don’t submit listings for the calendar which A) feature lipsynching or prerecorded music rather than a live performance, B) cost more than about $35 (if you’re charging that much and you’re scrounging for a listing here, you’re in trouble), C) ticketed events where cash customers are gouged extra because they’re not paying with a credit card.
 Thanks!